 PLA Local Knowledge Endorsement

-In January 2007, the Maritime & Coastguard Agency (MCA), on behalf of the Government, introduced a new national Boatmasters Licence for the skippers of commercial vessels on inland waterways.
-In replacing the previous local licence on the River Thames (Watermen and Lightermen’s Licence) with a national one.
-At which time the MCA introduced a requirement for ‘local knowledge’ where the nature of the waterways and trades on them (as identified through risk assessment) warranted a special endorsement.
-On the Thames the more testing reaches of the river - between Margaretness and Putney Bridge - fulfilled the MCA’s criteria for a Local Knowledge Endorsement (LKE) and so it was required for anyone holding a national Boatmasters Licence navigating in this area.
+On the Thames the more challenging reaches of the river - between Margaretness and Putney Bridge - fulfilled the MCA’s criteria for a Local Knowledge Endorsement (LKE) and therefore, anyone holding a national Boatmasters Licence navigating in this area are required to hold one.
 However, the requirement for an LKE did not include Masters who held commercially endorsed RYA qualifications or the Masters of vessels operating under the Small Commercial Vessel (SCV) Code from having an LKE.

-In July 2012 the PLA’s Thames Byelaws 2012 were implemented, which require the Master of any commercial vessel between 40m and 13.7m length overall and those vessels under 13.7m length overall, which are engaged in passenger carriage or towing to hold an LKE for the tidal Thames.
+In July 2012 the PLA’s Thames Byelaws 2012 were implemented, which require the Master of any commercial vessel between 13.7m and 40m length overall and those vessels under 13.7m length overall, which are engaged in passenger carriage or towing to hold an LKE for the tidal Thames.

 We are here to assist you with your application for such a licence and below are several questions you may wish to read before proceeding any further:

 - What is the Syllabus for the LKE?

 - I am a Recreational User – Do I need a LKE?

 - Who can issue me with a LKE?

 - What is the difference between a PLA LKE and a MCA LKE?